Pl-Mrcy/privacysandbox-reporting-analyses/differential-privacy-for-online-advertising.md

 ## Conclusion

-We have seen that the reporting at the daily grain would be significantly impaired report if differential privacy was to be used, even for one of the biggest Criteo's advertiser.
+We have seen that a daily reporting would be significantly impaired if differential privacy was to be used, even for one of the biggest Criteo's advertiser.
 This goes from bad to worse when the stakeholders become smaller.

 Differential privacy could be used for specific advertising use-cases (such as spend management) and provide utility but won't provide a "one size fits all" solution.